OWASP/Top10/2017/en/0x05-introduction.md

 **Think positive**.
 When you're ready to stop chasing vulnerabilities and focus on establishing strong application security controls, the [OWASP Proactive Controls](https://www.owasp.org/index.php/OWASP_Proactive_Controls) project provides a starting point to help developers build security into their applications and the [OWASP Application Security Verification Standard (ASVS)](https://www.owasp.org/index.php/ASVS) is a guide for organizations and application reviewers on what to verify.

 **Use tools wisely**.
 Security vulnerabilities can be quite complex and deeply buried in code.
-In many cases, the most cost-effective approach for finding and eliminating these weaknesses is human experts armed with good tools.
+In many cases, the most cost-effective approach for finding and eliminating these weaknesses is human experts armed with advanced tools.
 Relying on tools alone provides a false sense of security and is not recommended.

 **Push left, right, and everywhere**.
 Focus on making security an integral part of your culture throughout your development organization.
 Find out more in the [OWASP Software Assurance Maturity Model (SAMM)](https://www.owasp.org/index.php/OWASP_SAMM_Project).